nglmercer/TikTokLiveSpigotMultiLIVE/README.md

 <h1>Introdution</h1>
 </div>

-Ever wanted to bring the excitement of TikTok Lives directly into Minecraft?
-With TikTokLiveSpigot, now you can! **Integrate your minecraft server with TikTok live in 10 seconds!** It is as simple as using
+**Integrate your minecraft server with TikTok live in 10 seconds!**

-`/tiktoklive connect MyTikTokUser`
+Do you like Minecraft lives on TikTok?
+Neither do I. however with TikTokLiveSpigot plugin you can change it!

+It is as simple as using

+> /tiktoklive connect MyTikTokUser

 <a href="https://www.youtube.com/watch?v=0KSN7dfi7PQ&t=32s&ab_channel=JW" align="right" target="blank" >